jowe2114/Jenkins-OpenShift-Automation/README.md

 The Jenkins pipeline follows these stages to build, push, and deploy Docker images to dockerhub and an OpenShift cluster:

-1. **Build and Push to DockerHub** Build and push image to DockerHub.
+1. **Build and Push to DockerHub:** Build and push image to DockerHub.

 2. **Remove Images:** Remove local Docker image from the Jenkins server.